-RENFE takes you to the Hay Festival at high speed (Avant).
+RENFE takes you to Hay Festival at high speed (Avant).

-Renfe again joins this important cultural festival, which fills Segovia with interesting and varied artistic proposals.
+Renfe once again joins in the celebration of this important cultural festival, which fills Segovia with exciting and varied artistic activities.

-Thanks to the numerous high-speed connections on AVANT trains, traveling to Segovia from Madrid or Valladolid is quick and easy, taking around 30 minutes.
-Other rail services in the north-west of the peninsula also make it easier to visit Segovia during the festival.
+Thanks to the numerous high-speed connections on AVANT trains, traveling to Segovia from Madrid or Valladolid is a quick and easy commute, taking around 30 minutes.
+Other rail services from the north-east of the peninsula also make it easier to visit Segovia during the festival.